 Images of the landscape -- frozen moments in time -- captured on film or digital sensor, and featured here for your viewing and enjoyment.
-Come with me now as we tour the beautiful state of "Almost Heaven" West Virginia, from remote wilderness waterfalls, to the scene that you may pass by each day unaware of simply because we, in our too-busy lives, just don't take the time to see.
+Come with me now as we tour the beautiful state of "Almost Heaven" West Virginia, from remote wilderness waterfalls and mountain vistas, to the scenes that you may pass by each day unaware of simply because we, in our too-busy lives, just don't take the time to see.

 So relax and, as you view these images, imagine that you can smell the crisp, clean air of an early morning along a mountain stream, hear the tranquil gurgling of a small waterfall, or feel the invigorating coolness of an autumn day.